umbertoragone/croplet/README.md

 - [ ] Multiple PDF selection support
 - [ ] Bulk processing workflow (for users who need to process the same type of labels in large batches)
+- [ ] More language translations
+- [ ] More carrier presets, especially for labels from different countries

 ## Contributing